 In order to maintain the environmental quality within the stipulated standards, regular monitoring of various environmental components is necessary which will be complied as per conditions.
-For this lessee M/s B.D.
-Enterprises (Prop. - Uma Shankar Singh) has taken decision to formulate an Environment Policy of the mine and constitute an Environmental Management Cell and committed to operate the proposed mine with the objectives mentioned in approved Environment Policy.
+For this lessee Arvind Kumar has taken decision to formulate an Environment Policy of the mine and constitute an Environmental Management Cell and committed to operate the proposed mine with the objectives mentioned in approved Environment Policy.
 EMP may also require measurement of ambient environmental quality in the vicinity of a sit using ecological/biological, physical and chemical indicators.
-Monitoring may include socio-economic interaction, through local liaison activities or even assessment of complaints.
+Monitoring may include socioeconomic interaction, through local liaison activities or even assessment of complaints.
 Regular Monitoring of all the environmental parameters viz., air, water, noise and soil as per the formulated program based on CPCB and MoEF&CC guidelines will be carried out every year.
-The location of the area like; wind direction and wind speed, relative humidity, temperature.
+The location of the monitoring stations was selected on the basis of prevailing micro meteorological conditions of the area like; wind direction and wind speed, relative humidity, temperature.
 A budget for monitoring of Air, water, Noise and Soil will be incurred by the project proponent for undertaking pollution prevention measures during the mining activity.